ebtc-protocol/ebtc/README.md

 ## eBTC System Fees

 eBTC generates fee revenue from redemptions.
 Fees are captured by the feeRecipient contract.
 Redemptions fees are paid in stETH.
-Issuance fees (when a user opens a Cdp, or issues more eBTC from their existing Cdp) are paid in eBTC.

 ### Redemption Fee